Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is An AZ License In Ontario?

-The AZ is a special class of driver’s license that lets qualified Ontario drivers operate:
+The AZ is a special class of driver’s license that lets qualified Ontario drivers operate the following types of vehicles:

 • Straight trucks (26 feet) or tractor-trailers (53 feet)